Go to main navigation

 Free Consultation 310-282-7521 310-282-7521

-How Child Custody Schedules Are Determined in Divorce and Paternity Cases in Los Angeles and Orange Counties
+How Child Custody Schedules Are Determined in Divorce and Paternity Family Cases in Los Angeles, Orange and Surrounding SoCal Counties

-Learn How Family Law Courts in Los Angeles and Orange County Determine Child Custody
+Learn How Family Law Courts in Los Angeles, Orange County and Other SoCal Counties Determine Child Custody

 1. The Ultimate Goal of the Family Law Court in Child Custody Matters is to Meet Two Principles.

 The court must put the child’s health, safety, and welfare first.
-Second, unless it is not in the child’s best interest (for instance, in situations of child abuse or domestic violence), a custody/visitation order must take into account the statutory policy that children have frequent and continuing contact with both parents after the parents have separated or divorced.
+This is the “Best Interest of the Child.”
+Second, unless it is not in the child’s best interest a custody/visitation order must take into account the California Family Law policy that children should have frequent and continuing contact with both parents after the parents have separated or divorced.
 Family Code Section 3020(b) states that both parents should share the rights and responsibilities of rearing their children, except where the contact with one or more of the parents would not be in the child’s best interest.
+An example where it would presumably not be in the childs’ best interest are in situations of child abuse or domestic violence).
+Read about how domestic violence influences child custody orders and parenting schedules.

-2. Courts expect parents to make an honest effort to work collaboratively to create a custody schedule.
+2. Courts Expect Parents to Make an Honest Effort to work Collaboratively to create a custody Order and Parenting Schedule.

 Custody litigation is disfavored as it is time-consuming and expensive.
 Contested custody litigation is also rarely best for the child.
 When one or more of the litigants uses the child as a tool to attempt to hurt their spouse, the child is not served.
 It is the policy preference of the California courts that custody and visitation issues be decided in a collaborative environment outside of the courtroom.
 This is not always possible, but parties should attempt to work with their spouse to establish a custody and visitation schedule that is best for the children and that will satisfy all family members.